webdriverio/i18n/fa/docusaurus-plugin-content-docs/current/CustomReporter.md

     // ...
     reporters: [
         /**
-         * استفاده از کلاس گزارشگر وارد شده
+         * use imported reporter class
          */
         [CustomReporter, {
             someOption: 'foobar'
         }],
         /**
-         * استفاده از مسیر مطلق برای گزارشگر
+         * use absolute path to reporter
          */
         ['/path/to/reporter.js', {
             someOption: 'foobar'